b0nes164/MetalMinRepro/README.md

 ### Timeout failure

+After submitting each command buffer, we check to see if the compute shader successfully executed.

+We have seen one error code, timeout, only on the M1.
+This indicates starvation induced by a lack of forward progress guarantees.

 ```
 2025-04-30 11:44:47.552 metalMinRepro[82313:11136212] Command buffer execution failed with error: Error Domain=MTLCommandBufferErrorDomain Code=1 "Internal Error (0000000e:Internal Error)" UserInfo={NSLocalizedDescription=Internal Error (0000000e:Internal Error), NSUnderlyingError=0x600002740630 {Error Domain=IOGPUCommandQueueErrorDomain Code=14 "(null)"}}
 ```